HaxeCheckstyle/haxe-checkstyle/README.md

 # Checkstyle for Haxe

-Automated code analysis tool ideal for projects that want to enforce a coding standard.
+Automated code analysis tool ideal for projects that want to enforce coding conventions.

+Code conventions improve readability, allowing team members to understand new code easily.

 Please note that this project was originally created by [@mcheshkov](https://github.com/mcheshkov) called [haxelint](https://github.com/mcheshkov/haxelint).
 So full credit to him.